minetest/dev.luanti.org/content/for-engine-devs/meetings.md

 **Organization Discussion**

 * Feature freeze?
 (Zughy)
-    * Suggestion (see milestone): keep MTG to have enough time to debundle in 5.9.0 (Krock)
+    * Suggestion (see milestone): keep MTG to have enough time to de-bundle in 5.9.0 (Krock)
         * Voted for +2 weeks time to get this done.
         * Caveat: rubenwardy and grorp will not be available much in the next few weeks
     * Feature freeze on Oct 15, release on Oct 29